CtrlK

 Workflow Clarity

-Steps are clearly sequenced (install → configure → verify → optional self-hosted), with an explicit verification/connection test step that serves as a validation checkpoint.
-The error handling table provides a clear feedback loop for diagnosing failures at each stage.
+Steps are clearly numbered and sequenced (install → configure → verify → optional self-hosted).
+The verification step serves as an explicit validation checkpoint confirming API connectivity, and the error handling table provides a clear feedback loop for common failure modes.

 3 / 3